 WEVL will not play music with obscenities or indecent content.
 All submitted material must be edited for obscenities or the offending tracks clearly marked on the CD.
 If we have to review your material for obscenities, this will prevent or delay airplay.

 Please do not send press kits with your CD; a concise, well-written onesheet is preferable.
-We receive hundreds of CDs every month and can't possibly read all the material that comes with many of them.
+We get hundreds of CDs every month and can't possibly read all the material that comes with many of them.
 Most of this extra paper is discarded.

 Please download our Concert Submission Guidelines.